Framework Diagram v3

 The Structural Lock

 A cross-pipeline constraint, not a single-step error.
-Causation (→) and implication (⇒) are formally incompatible: → requires A ∧ ¬B possible, ⇒ requires A ∧ ¬B impossible.
+Causation (→) and implication (⇒) are formally incompatible: → requires structural A ∧ ¬B possible (the fact-of-B didn't exist before); ⇒ requires structural A ∧ ¬B impossible (B holds whenever A does).
+All inference has cognitive sequencing (the conclusion-thought arises after) — that's universal and proves nothing.
+The Lock engages when the conclusion has no pre-existing referent.

 Move 1's → forbids Move 2's ⇒ (secondary block)